Whaling in Japan

 Working to gain a majority of votes in the IWC

 In order to get what it wants at the IWC, in recent years, Japan has been actively recruiting a number of developing countries with no genuine interest in whaling to join the IWC and vote in its favour, against the ban on commercial whaling.
-Currently some of these countries no longer respond to Japan´s interests .
+Currently some of these countries no longer respond to Japan's interests.
 Officials in Japan and some target countries acknowledge publicly and privately that Japan uses development aid as an incentive to join the IWC and vote in its favour.
 With the accession of Cambodia as the 70th IWC member just before the IWC meeting in the Caribbean in June 2006, the balance of power previously held by the anti-whaling nations finally tipped and the pro-whaling countries held over 50% of the votes.
 They wasted no time adopting the St Kitts declaration, which included the statement that the moratorium “is no longer required”.

-The membership of the IWC has continued to grow, and as of March, 2012 there are 89 members, evenly divided between those in favour of whaling and those against.
+The membership of the IWC has continued to grow, and as of September 2016 there are 88 members, divided between those in favour of whaling and those against.
 Overturning the moratorium will take a three quarters majority vote of the IWC.
 The pro-whaling nations do not have that power, but the risk remains that a deal will be brokered to exchange the moratorium for some concessions by Japan on its scientific whaling and to rescue the IWC from a hostile takeover.
 WDC has opposed all of the deals proposed in recent years.
 As long as the right to conduct Scientific Whaling remains in the treaty, there is no incentive for Japan to comply, nor is there a mechanism to force it to.
 Furthermore, if whaling resumes, it is likely that CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora), which bans international commercial trade in whale products in deference to the IWC, will permit trade to resume.
 And, most importantly, both history and current practice show that whaling can never be sustainable, controllable or humane.

-Japan has also been working on new applications for whale products.
+In addition, Japan has also been working on new applications for whale products.
 This is detailed in the WDC Report "Reinventing the Whale".